jwalton/rust-book-abridged/docs/ch10/ch10-02-traits.md

 ## Returning Types that Implement Traits

-In addition to using traits as parameters, we can of course also return them.
-This lets us hide the concrete type from the caller:
+We can hide the concrete type returned by a function using an [_opaque type_](https://rustc-dev-guide.rust-lang.org/opaque-types-type-alias-impl-trait.html).
+This lets us hide the concrete type from the caller (and allows you to change the concrete type later without affecting callers):

 ```rust
 fn returns_summarizable() -> impl Summary {